Lambertseter Line: Metro operations

 Conversion to metro started in September 1962.
 Building the new stations commenced in October 1963 and were completed by the end of 1965.
 The upgrades cost 11 million kroner, excluding third rail.
 Originally the Groroud Line was to be the first line of the metro to open.
 However, lack of rolling stock and other technical problems caused Oslo Sporveier to alter the plans on 16 March 1966, and instead opted to open the Lambertseter Line first.

 The last trams operated during the night between 17 and 18 May 1966, in preparation for the conversion to metro.
 The line was disconnected with the tramway at Høyenhall and instead to the new metro line that leads to the Common Tunnel.
 At Bergkrystallen the loop was removed and the tracks rebuilt.
 All the platforms had in due time been rebuilt to the platform height used by the metro.
 The Lambertseter Line opened as the first part of the Oslo Metro on 22 May 1966, along with the Common Tunnel.
 In October the Grorud Line was connected, and in 1967 the Østensjø Line.
 With the upgrade, T1000 rolling stock was taken into use, along with automatic train control, step-free access with high platforms and a third-rail power supply.

 On 9 January 1977, the city center service was extended to Sentrum.
 However, this station was closed from 20 March 1983 to 7 March 1987, and reopened as Stortinget.
 At first the line had a headway of 15 minutes.
 From 21 August 1978 this was halved to 7.5 minutes during rush hour, some from Bergkrystallen and some from Karlsrud.
 During the last years of the 1980s the barres and payment stalls were removed and replaced with a proof-of-payment system.
-This unmanning of the station allowed for a significant cut in operating costs.
+This unstaffing of the station allowed for a significant cut in operating costs.
 On 4 April 1993 the Sognsvann Line was converted to a metro line and it was linked with the Lambertseter Line and Line 4.
 With the delivery of T2000 trains, the Holmenkollen Line and Line 1 was also routed to the Lambertseter Line, although outside of rush hour Line 1 did not run past Helsfyr.